Skip to main content

 How to become a TSC member

-• Support and commit to existing projects
+• Support and commit to existing projects for a long time

 • Be invited by other maintainers to join them as a maintainer.